pierretallotte/ctf-writeups/htb-squashed/README.md

 ```
 For the moment, the file `/tmp/touched` has never been created.
 ### Exploitation
-Grouping all these information together, we know that `ross` user has an open X display with KeePass running on it.
+Grouping all this information together, we know that `ross` user has an open X display with KeePass running on it.
 We have access to the `.Xautority` file of `ross` using the NFS server.
-With this, we can make a screenshot of the current X session display to see if we could get an interesting information.
+With this, we can make a screenshot of the current X session display to see if we could get interesting information.

 First, let's get the `.Xautority` file from the NFS server:
 ```